Alcohol use is discussed here in the context of “eating” disorders because there are some

 7. GI tract disease [reduction in some bacterial infections]

-In addition beer and wine may provide dietary B vitamins; vitamin C is also present in these beverages, but it has been suggested that beer or wine is not a significant dietary source of vitamin C due to the low concentrations found in the beverages plus the increased urine output due to the alcohol.
+In addition beer and wine may provide dietary B vitamins; vitamin C is also present in these beverages, but it has been suggested that beer or wine is not a significant dietary source of vitamin C due to the low concentrations found in the beverages plus the dehydration effects of the alcohol.

 The benefits of moderate alcohol consumption can be offset by the risks of excessive comsumption of